TevinAjw/Creating-Windows-VM-with-Microsoft-Azure/README.md

 ![Create-VM-win5](https://user-images.githubusercontent.com/116504189/198411885-7a3c36d1-b623-4c9a-a0e8-7f50dc06f2dc.png)

-This part of the section, we will only focus on the "image", we will be working with a window, so let's select "windows 10".
+This part of the section, we will only focus on the "image", we will be working with Windows, so let's select "Windows 10".

 ![Create-VM-win6](https://user-images.githubusercontent.com/116504189/198412140-5016d58b-87e7-4c0f-8fa7-16021d6c8da9.png)